Drug information provided by: IBM Micromedex

 For nursing mothers taking this medicine:

-Talk to your doctor if you have any questions about taking codeine or about how this medicine may affect your baby.
+Talk to your doctor if you have any questions about using codeine or about how this medicine may affect your baby.

 Call your doctor if you become extremely tired and have difficulty caring for your baby.

 Your baby should generally nurse every 2 to 3 hours and should not sleep for more than 4 hours at a time.

 Check with your doctor or hospital emergency room immediately if your baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, difficulty breathing, or limpness.
 These may be symptoms of an overdose and need immediate medical attention.

 Using narcotics (eg, codeine) for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.